The importance of the TC working groups

 Putting words and discussions into actions is the hardest thing to do.
 People have wonderful ideas but unless they are put into action nothing happens.
 Everyone in Translation Commons recognizes the importance to facilitate those brilliant ideas.
 It has never been easier to create a working group and to gather like-minded volunteers to unite their efforts into a common goal.

-Every group in Translation Commons gets tools and a framework to collaborate and present their work:
+Every group in Translation Commons gets g-suite tools and a framework to collaborate and present their work:

 - A public website which is easy to edit and to add pages and information to showcase the groups work.